huawei-noah/SMARTS/CONTRIBUTING.md

 1. Do your best to see that your code compiles locally.
 2. Run `make format`.
 See [Formatting](#Formatting).
 3. Do not push to `master`.
-Instead make a branch and a [merge request](#Merge-Requests)
+Instead make a branch and a [pull request](#Pull-Requests)

 ## Submission of a Pull Request

 1. Rebase on master
 2. Run `make test` locally to see if all test cases pass
+3. If you change platform code, you are responsible to ensure all tests and all examples still run normally.
-3. Be sure to include new test cases if introducing a new feature or fixing a bug.
+4. Be sure to include new test cases if introducing a new feature or fixing a bug.
-4. Update the documentation and apply comments to the public API.
+5. Update the documentation and apply comments to the public API.
 You are encouraged to add usage cases.
+6. Update the `CHANGELOG.md` addressing what changes were made for the current version and make sure to indicate the PR # linking the changes.
-5. Describe the problem and add references to the related issues that the request solves.
+7. For PR description, describe the problem and add references to the related issues that the request addresses.
-6. Request review of your code by other contributors.
+8. Request review of your code by at least two other contributors.
 Try to improve your code as much as possible to lessen the burden on others.

-## Merge Requests

-1. Do _not_ keep long living branches.
+9. Do _not_ keep long living branches.
 Branches are for a specific task.
 They should not become a sub repository.
-2. Send in merge requests frequently.
-Do not send a large chunk of code in a single merge request.
-For large tasks, keep a plan, break things into stages and merge things in stage by stage
-3. If you change platform code, you are responsible to ensure all tests and all examples still run normally.
+10. After your PR gets approved by at least other contributors you may merge your PR.
-4. Please enable squashing on your Merge Request before merging, this helps keep every commit on master in a working state and aids bisecting when searching for regressions.
+11. Please enable squashing on your Pull Request before merging, this helps keep every commit on master in a working state and aids bisecting when searching for regressions.

 In the body, give a reason for the pull request and tag in issues that the pull request solves.
 The `WIP:` is for pull requests that should raise discussion but are not in review state.